samisquires/dig-eg-gaz.github.io/_pages/how-to/blogging-instructions.md

 ## 3. Fill in the header

 The header (the material in the opening lines of the document, between the two --- lines) is very important.
 It tells the website how to treat your blog post.
 Enter your name (in quotation marks) as the subheadline.
 Give your post a title and provide a one to two sentence teaser.
 Enter the date and your name.
 Use the category "curiosities" for post 1, "technical" for post 2, and "serial questions" for post 3.
 List a few tags that reflect the subject matter that your post covers.
 Enter the name of an image that you would like to appear to promote the post on the header, thumb, and homepage lines, and give that image a caption and (if appropriate) a link.
+(For more on images, see number 5 below.)

 ## 4. Write a post in markdown and add images